choonghyunryu/dlookr/README.md

 Features:

 - Diagnose data quality.
-- Find appropriate scenarios to pursuit the follow-up analysis through data exploration and understanding.
+- Find appropriate scenarios to pursue the follow-up analysis through data exploration and understanding.
 - Derive new variables or perform variable transformations.
 - Automatically generate reports for the above three tasks.
-- Supports quality diagnosis and EDA of table of DBMS.
+- Supports quality diagnosis and EDA of the table of DBMS.
   - version (≥ 0.3.2)

 The name `dlookr` comes from `looking at the data` in the data analysis